-To help the teacher promote healthful school living conditions; to understand and utilize the health services available to the school; to promote methods and techniques which will help teachers in health instruction for the primary school; to help the teacher develop and maintain personal health, both physical and mental.
+To help the teacher promote healthful school living conditions; to understand and utilise the health services available to the school; to promote methods and techniques which will help teachers in health instruction for the primary school; to help the teacher develop and maintain personal health, both physical and mental

 Health education: an introduction, the meaning of health, school health, its nature and purpose, the teacher's role in school health.
 Nature and cause of disabilities.
-Methods and materials: scope and sequence in curriculum design, conceptual approach, learning processes in health education, health teaching techniques, microteaching techniques for health.
+Methods and materials; scope and sequence in curriculum design, conceptual approach, learning processes in health education, health teaching techniques, microteaching techniques for health.
+Values and Health Communication and Health.